ColeTMK/Basic-Discord.py-Bot/README.md

 Click on the Green Code button on this repository, then click on `Download Zip`.
 Unzip the folder, then open the folder with VSCode.

 ## 2.
 While you have the folder open in VSCode, open up a terminal by clicking on `New Terminal` on the top.
-Then type `pip install nextcord`.
+Then type `pip install nextcord` *Make sure python3 is installed, to install this: type `python3` in a terminal/console*.
 This will install the most up-to-date version of nextcord.
 If you plan to have a music bot or make your bot join a vc, you must also do `pip install nextcord[voice]`.

 ## 3.
 Go to `bot.py` and change where it says `token here` to your bot's token.
 Keep the parenthesis where they are.